 US snuffs pot fans' plans to party on Indian land near Vegas

-In this April 20, 2016, Shane Kinoshita smokes marijuana in Golden Gate Park as people gather at the park to smoke pot for the annual 4/20 celebration in San Francisco, Calif.
-A first-ever event sponsored this weekend by High Times magazine at a tribal events center near Las Vegas, Nev., will be smokeless after a U.S. attorney in Nevada warned the host Moapa Band of Paiutes that federal law applies on Indian reservations--the tribe declared that smoking, selling, trading and transporting marijuana won't be allowed.
+A first-ever event sponsored this weeken... .
+FILE--In this April 20, 2016, William Ealy smokes marijuana in Golden Gate Park as people gather at the park to smoke pot for the annual 4/20 celebration in San Francisco, Calif.

 Add your comments below